-There are plenty of fun things to do in Exmouth, from enjoying the beach to hiking on the cliffs!
-This blog post will go into all of the best activities in the area.
+There are plenty of fun things to do in Exmouth, from enjoying the beach to exploring the Triassic cliffs!
+I live in the town; here’s my guide to the wide range of attractions in Exmouth.

 The Best Things to Do in Exmouth

 The best things to do in Exmouth include lazing on the beach, going on boat trips with Stuart Line Cruises, watersports, hiking the South West Coast Path and a range of indoor attractions (perfect if the weather’s not so kind).

 Most people head to the seafront first.
 This bustling two miles of beach should be your first point of call on your trip to Exmouth.

 As well as the golden sandy beach, you’ll find amusement arcades and kids’ playgrounds, and plenty of beachside pubs, restaurants, bars, and ice cream stalls.

 Some of my favourite walks in Exmouth are along its seafront, but it’s also a great place to spend a day relaxing and enjoying Great British seaside culture.